Lucyjpjones/wean-cuisine/README.md

   - Materilize elements used include: input fields, textarea fields, radio buttons, select dropdowns and submit buttons.

 - **Tabs**
+  - Tab used for login and register so the user can easy swith to the appropriate field.
   - Interactive tab used to allow user to flip between recipe ingredients and method.

 - **Card Listings**